ihormyroniuk/AUIKit/AUIKit/Application/README.md

 ##### `willFinishLaunchingNotification(payload: [AnyHashable: Any])`
 Method is called when application begins launching because of user taps notification's alert.

+##### `willFinishLaunchingShortcutItem(_ shortcutItem: UIApplicationShortcutItem)`
+Method is called when application begins launching in response to the user selecting a Home screen quick action.

 ##### `didFinishLaunching()`
 Method is called when when application is almost launching because of user taps application icon on the Home screen.